railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Price List Versions
 ^^^^^^^^^^^^^^^^^^^

-Once the list is defined you must provide it with at least one version.
-To do that use the menu :menuselection:`Sales --> Configuration --> Pricelists --> Pricelist Versions`.
+Once the pricelist is defined you have to link at least one version.
+You can create a new version directly from the pricelist or from the
+:menuselection:`Sales --> Configuration --> Pricelists --> Pricelist Versions` menu.
 The version contains all of the rules that enable you to calculate a price for a product and a given quantity.

-So set the :guilabel:`Name` of this associated version.
-If the list only has a single version you can use the same name for the pricelist and the version.
-In the :guilabel:`Price List` field select the pricelist you created.
+Start by setting the :guilabel:`Name` of this associated version.
+If the list only has a single version, you can use the same name for the pricelist and the version.
+In the :guilabel:`Price List` field, select the pricelist you created (this is not necessary if you create the version directly from the pricelist).

 Then set the :guilabel:`Start Date` and :guilabel:`End Date` of this version.
 The fields are both
 optional: if you do not set any dates the version will be permanently active.
 Only one version may be active at any one point, so bear this in mind when creating them.
 Use the :guilabel:`Active` field in the versions to activate or disable a pricelist version.

-.. note:: Automatically Updating the Sale Pricelist
+.. note:: Automatically Updating the Sales Pricelist

-   You can make any sale pricelist depend on one of the other pricelists.
+   Any sales pricelist can be set to depend on one of the other pricelists.
-   So you could make your sale pricelist depend on your supplier's purchase pricelist, to which you add a margin.
+   So you could create your sales pricelist based on the supplier's purchase pricelist, to which you add a margin.
    The prices are automatically calculated as a function of the purchase price and need no further manual adjustment.